oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_instance_actions_module.rst

 - For *action=remove_cloud_sql*, removes Cloud SQL from the cluster.
 - For *action=remove_kafka*, remove Kafka from the cluster.
 - For *action=remove_node*, remove a single node of a Big Data Service cluster
+- For *action=renew_certificate*, renewing TLS/SSL for various ODH services running on the BDS cluster.
 - For *action=restart_node*, restarts a single node of a Big Data Service cluster
 - For *action=start*, starts the BDS cluster that was stopped earlier.
 - For *action=stop*, stops the BDS cluster that can be started at later point of time.